TritonDataCenter/rfd/rfd/0125/README.md

     * Requires a `SHARE ROW EXCLUSIVE` lock.
     * Does not delete the physical backing for the trigger.

-It should be noted that if we choose to support schema changes that affect fields from both of these sets, we may need to restructure the way a schema is represented in `buckets_config` itself.
+#### Priorities

+While we may end up supporting the larger set of potential schema changes described in this section, we will prioritize those changes that we have evident need for:
+* Creating an index concurrently
+* Dropping an index concurrently
+* Adding a column

 ## Possible Implementations